Collin-Daily/Collin-Daily/README.md

 # Team INSURE_notsure
-This repository is the home of the Spring 2019 C&A IA Capstone team INSURE_notsure (Working name) at the University of Nebraska at Omaha.
+This repository is the home of the Spring 2019 C&A IA Capstone team INSURE_notsure at the University of Nebraska at Omaha.

 ## Team Members
 #### Lisa Bazis